Cherreads

 Chapter 2 - CHAPTER II:The Qualifier Rounds.

-Ten thousand avatars fell into the digital wasteland, a cascade of light and armor and intent.
-Weapons glinted as if alive, some screaming with fire, others whispering with magic.
-Every figure a mirror of the player's will, their hunger, their skill.
+Ten thousand avatars poured into the digital wasteland, light and armor moving as if alive.
+Weapons shimmered—some burned with fire, some whispered with magic.
+Every figure mirrored the player inside: hunger, skill, intent.

 Stone's green eyes caught the glow of the arena.
-Focus sharpened, cold as obsidian.
-Fingers danced over controls, moving his avatar like smoke in a storm — lean, lethal, precise.
-Every step measured, every motion a decision weighted by survival.
+Focus sharpened, quiet and unyielding.
+Fingers moved over controls, guiding his avatar like smoke in a storm—lean, lethal, deliberate.
+Every motion mattered, every pause counted.

 Three… Two… One… Drop.